Mallow: benefits, dosage, contraindications

 Cough, Pharyngitis ✪✪✪✪✪

-Mallow is traditionally used to soothe coughs due to its emollient and anti-inflammatory properties.
+Mallow has traditionally been used to soothe coughs thanks to its emollient and anti-inflammatory properties.
 This use is also supported by recent clinical research.
-A study involving children aged 3 to 6 years suffering from acute cough examined the effects of a specific syrup (KalobaTUSS from Schwabe Pharma Italia Srl), composed of acacia honey and extracts of mallow, inula, plantain, and helichrysum.
-Administered at 5 mL four times a day for 8 days, this syrup significantly and sustainably reduced daytime and nighttime cough scores compared to a placebo.
-According to the ESCOP (European Scientific Cooperative on Phytotherapy), mallow is indicated for relieving dry coughs and irritations of the oral and pharyngeal mucosa.
+A study involving children aged 3 to 6 years suffering from acute cough examined the effects of a specific syrup (KalobaTUSS from Schwabe Pharma Italia Srl), composed of acacia honey and extracts of mallow, inula, plantain and helichrysum.
+Administered at 5 mL four times a day for 8 days, this syrup significantly and durably reduced daytime and nighttime cough scores compared with a placebo.
+According to ESCOP (European Scientific Cooperative on Phytotherapy), mallow is indicated to relieve dry cough as well as irritations of the oropharyngeal mucosa.

 Posologie